d-schneid/SOP/README.md

 + The upstream `server` name **must** be the same as the django docker container name.
 + If you are using our nginx image and not replacing the config file, your SOP container name **has** to be `sop_app`.
++ If you are using our image, but want to supply a custom nginx config, the file must be mounted to `/etc/nginx/http.d/` instead of `/etc/nginx/conf.d/`.
 + for upload progressbars to work correctly under nginx, you have to include the [NGINX upload progress module](https://www.nginx.com/resources/wiki/modules/upload_progress/) this is because NGINX buffers the uploads before transferring them to django.